RESETHACKER-COMMUNITY/Resources/Writeups/BBbasics.md

-# Idea behind creating this page: Bug hunter take time to explore each section rather than just scroling the Resources.
+## Idea behind creating this page: Bug hunter take time to explore and take notes from each section rather than just scroling the Resources.

 Index | Linux Distributions
 -- | ---